apache/incubator-brooklyn/docs/guide/ops/server-cli-reference.md

 it keeps running after the shell terminates.

-### Other CLI Arguments
+### Other Server CLI Arguments

-The CLI arguments for [persistence and HA](persistence/) are described separately.
+The Server CLI arguments for [persistence and HA](persistence/) are described separately.

 ### Path Setup

-In order to have easy access to the cli it is useful to configure the PATH environment variable to also point to the cli's bin directory:
+In order to have easy access to the server cli it is useful to configure the PATH environment variable to also point to the cli's bin directory:

 {% highlight bash %}